FOREX-Euro struggles after ECB tender; more pressure eyed

 IMM data released last Friday showed net short positions in the euro against the dollar rose sharply as of Dec.
 13, following a disappointing EU summit.

-The single European currency bounced off an all-time low on the Australian dollar and last traded at A$1.2933, having sunk as deep as A$1.2855 on Wednesday after stops below A$1.2900 were triggered.
+The single European currency bounced off an all-time low on the Australian dollar and last traded at A$1.2949, having sunk as deep as A$1.2855 on Wednesday after stops below A$1.2900 were triggered.

 Although down on the week, it still hovered well above crucial support at the top of the Ichimoku cloud on its weekly charts at 78.761, having gained on the back of the euro's weakness after the EU summit.